Deuque/duke-chiaha-techtask-mobile/README.md

 </p>

 ## Usage Instructions
-1. To run the app, get Flutter sdk up and running, and proceed to run the app on either an emulator or simulator
+1. To run the app, get Flutter sdk up and running, and proceed to run the app on either an emulator or a simulator
-2. Given that the ingredients data returned from the api has an earliest date of year 2020, you might want to select a lunch date within or before that    period.
+2. Given that the ingredients data returned from the api has an earliest 'use-by' date of year 2020, you might want to select a lunch date within or before that period.
+3. To run tests, <br/>
+    a.
+Head over to the 'Actions' tab in this repository and see the available ci workflow <br/>
-3. To run tests, head over to the test folder in the root of the app and run any tests you like
+    b.
+Or head over to the test folder in the root of the app and run the tests on your local machine

 # Mobile Technical Task